Pragya2056/Cryptography/Readme.md

 11. a program to implement Miller Rabin Primality Test to declare whether a given integer is in a composite or probable prime

-12. a program to compute modular Exponentaion i.e. x^y mod p iteratively
+12. a C program to compute modular Exponentaion i.e. x^y mod p iteratively

 13. a program to implement Diffie Hellman Key Exchange Protocol to establish a symmetric key